emdgroup/boltz-hackathon-template/hackathon/README_Hackathon.md

 ### `hackathon/predict_hackathon.py`

-We will evaluate your contributions by calling `hackathon/predict_hackathon.py` that will do the following three main steps for each data point of a dataset:
+We will evaluate your contributions by calling `hackathon/predict_hackathon.py` (see example above).
+This script performs the following main steps for each data point (e.g., protein complex) of a dataset:

-- generate one or multiple combinations of input yaml file and CLI argument
+1. Generate one or multiple combinations of input YAML file (protein and molecule input data) and CLI argument (passed to Boltz)

-- call Boltz with each combination
+2. Call Boltz with each specified combination of YAML file and CLI arguments

-- post-process and rank the predictions from all combinations
+3. Post-process and rank the predictions from all combinations

-- store the top 5 final ranked predictions in the submission directory
+4. Store the top 5 final ranked predictions in the submission directory

 You can modify steps 1 and 3 by editing the functions in `hackathon/predict_hackathon.py`.

-#### Modifying step 1: Generating input yaml files and CLI arguments
+#### Modifying step 1: Generating input YAML files and CLI arguments

 To adapt step 1 modify the following function for the antibody-antigen complex prediction challenge (the allosteric-orthosteric ligand prediction challenge is similar):